GIOVANNI BIRINDELLI, 26.11.2019

 Snowden mentions the problem of equality before the law and its connection to liberty.
 However, again, he does it in a logically inconsistent way.
 He writes: «democracy is the one form of governance that most fully enables people of different backgrounds to live together, equal before the law» (p.
 207).
 The legality of state privileges by itself logically implies an abstract idea of ‘equality before the law’ that is arbitrary.
 And these privileges (starting from taxation) characterize a democratic state as much as any other kind of state.
 Liberty is not a matter of governance, but of absence of it.

-When equality before the law is intended in a political sense rather than in a logical sense, claiming that there can be limitations of state power is therefore a violation of what Snowden rightly calls the «principle of truth» (p.
-7).
+When equality before the law is intended in a political sense rather than in a logical sense, claiming that there can be limitations of state power is therefore a violation of what Snowden rightly calls the «principle of truth».

 The logical relation between privacy and liberty does exist, but it isn’t the one described by Snowden.

-Because privacy, as we have seen above, is an aspect of private property, its violation is a form of aggression.
+Because privacy is an aspect of private property, its violation is a form of aggression.